Water Treatment – Wait, what?

 Calgary’s Water Hardness

 By adding a couple of bags of softener salt to your water softener tank each month, you can prolong the life of your clothes, save wear-and-tear on your appliances, keep those faucets gushing and enjoy great sudsy showers.
-Average costs run between $1600 and $2600 depending on the piping required.
 Get in touch for more information!